Wassouf289/Movie-Recommender/README.md

 A web-based movie recommender engine, recommends movies to the user in one of two algorithms:
   - Non-negative matrix factorization
-  - Collaborative Filtering: User-based Filtering recommendation
+  - Collaborative Filtering: User-based Filtering recommendation The dataset used is : MovieLens dataset https://grouplens.org/datasets/movielens/

 ### Usage:
 - clone the repository